Magnet photography is the best photo booth alternative in 2019 currently taking the USA event industry by storm.

 Ink Jet VS Dye Sublimation Printer

-Are they using Ink Jet printer or Dye Sublimation printer?
-While at first look the quality of the photos might seem similar to the naked eye, the quality is vastly different especially the magnet durability over time and production time.
-Ink Jet printers often take as much as twice the time to print which inevitably result in less magnets because the company can’t physically print as many photos under the same time frame.
+Is the magnet photography company using Ink Jet printer or Dye Sublimation printer to produce the event magnets?
+While at first look the quality of the event magnets might seem similar to the naked eye, the quality is vastly different especially the photo magnet durability over time and production time.
+Ink Jet printers often take as much as twice the time to print which inevitably result in less event magnets because the company can’t physically print as many photos under the same time frame.

 For the techie geeks among you 🤓 (okay I admit myself included)…